tinaponting/wordpress-single-user/README.md

 # wordpress-single-user
 Wordpress for single user with speed

-Works with genesis aswell common wordpress installs:)
+Works with genesis as well common wordpress installs:)
+Faster and for single user:)  (Working on wp.includes 20230104)

 * Updated Core and if you need robots.txt.
 * Updated: core,Works with wordpress: 6.1.1